Manifest Modular Invariance in the Near-Critical Ising Model: Outlook: physical quantities as modular invariants

 The appearance of the Riemann zeta function in the effectively one-dimensional setting (cf.\ for example \cite{Sachdev}, where an integral with Jacobi theta like the one above was found as the cylinder limit of a torus) can be thought of as a prototype for L-functions associated with modular forms (see e.g.\ \cite{Bump}, section 1.1).
 It is in general an interesting question whether one can recover a modular form from a given L-function (a ``converse theorem''), similarly to how here, the Jacobi theta function was recovered from an inverse Mellin transformation.

-More physically, this kind of methods can be used to go beyond perturbation theory in the mass parameter $\mu$.
+More physically, this kind of method can be used to go beyond perturbation theory in the mass parameter $\mu$.
 The integral in \eqref{Mellt} has exponential suppression from the mass term, but this suppression is lost when we study specific terms in a series expansion in $\mu$.

-One could for example compute correlation functions in the deformed theory.
+One could for example compute correlation functions in the deformed theory in terms of massive Kronecker-Eisenstein series.
 An interesting setting for this is vector-valued modular forms, which have been used to efficiently compute physical correlators in the Ising model on the torus \cite{Cheng:2020srs}.
 Another example is that one can consider the large-mass limit, which in \cite{Duplantier:1987sd} is interpreted as a melting process.
+Finally, it would be a natural continuation in the spirit of the paper \cite{Itzykson1989}, which inspired this work, to obtain a complete expression for the effective central charge including magnetic field, to see its evolution toward the Lee-Yang edge singularity in imaginary magnetic field.